chienyuchen/TWB-PRS/README.md

 <b>Taiwan Biobank application:</b> TWBR10411-03 (<b>Title:</b> Constructing Pharmacogenomics Testing Platform and Discovering Causal Genes of Abnormal Drug Responses; <b>PI:</b> Dr. Pei-Lung Chen and <b>co-PI:</b> Dr. Chien-Yu Chen)

-Note that the effect size of SNPs in the PRS model is only used for the accumulation of risk score.
-The cause of diseases can not be explained via SNPs with high effect size because the relation between the effect size and the pathogenicity is uncertain.
+Note that the effect size of SNPs in the PRS model is only used for the accumulation of risk scores.
+The cause of diseases can not be explained via SNPs with high effect sizes because the relation between the effect size and the pathogenicity is uncertain.

 ## Dataset